 This classic Gothic Revival Cottage is (or was) next door to house IL33.
 It is across from the yellow house above.
 Once upon a time, these three houses must have made up the most prestigious neighborhood in town.
 Since this photo was taken, new owners have added a huge wing on the left side of the house.
 The wing is reasonably sympathetic to the Gothic architecture, but I'm glad I got a photo of this house before the wing was added, just the same.

 |IL36 – Octagon House|

 This classic octagonal house is small but beautifully preserved.
-Octagons enjoyed a certain minor vogue in the 1850's, but they are extremely rare in the Midwest; in fact, this is one of only two extant examples that I am aware of in the entire state of of Illinois.
-It was built in 1860 by Joseph Brown.
+Octagons enjoyed a certain minor vogue in the 1850's, but they are extremely rare in the Midwest; in fact, there are only about ten extant octagons in the entire state of of Illinois.
+This one was built in 1860 by Joseph Brown.
 Brown seems to have missed the whole point of the octagon house, however, because despite its eight-sided exterior, the interior of the house is divided so that no octagonal corner is visible from the inside!
 The small spaces that develop from fitting a rectilinear floorplan into an octagonal space are used as coat nooks and as a stair closet.
 The house is used today for commercial office space.

 |IL37 – Folk Victorian|

 This simple but charming Folk Victorian, with a nice period cast-iron lamp post in front, is directly across the street from the Octagon House.